 To get the path, use the following command

 now copy the path returned by the terminal and use it in the command below in order to pull the apk file

-10 cool things you can do with adb on your phone
+11 cool things you can do with ADB on your phone

-We have included the things we frequently use ADB terminal for.
+We have included the things we frequently use the ADB terminal for.
 Of course, this is just scratching the surface and there’s so much more you can do using ADB.
-You may also check for different adb commands listed on Android developer page.
+You may also check for different ADB commands listed on the Android developer page.
 If we have missed out a popular use case, do let us know in the comments below.